Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Model

 \textbf{Global Knowledge-enhanced Textual Representation Learning.} Considering the global role of the textual context, we jointly utilize the related knowledge of both textual and visual context to promote the textual context learning.
 In particular, we merge the textual context $\mathcal{T}$ and the related knowledge of both textual and visual context~(\emph{i.e.,} $\mathcal{K}_t^A$ and $\mathcal{K}_v^A$) as a whole $\mathcal{X}_t=[\mathcal{T}, \mathcal{K}_t^A, \mathcal{K}_v^A]=[x_t^1, x_t^2, \cdots, x_t^{N_t}]$.
 Here, $x_t^q$ denotes the $q$-th token and $N_t$ refers to the total number of tokens.
 In particular, we first obtain the initial embedding of $\mathcal{X}_t$, denoted as $\mathbf{E}_t\in \mathbb{R}^{{N_t}\times{D}}$, by the position-wise embedding layer of BART in Eqns.~($\ref{eq1_pre}$) and ($\ref{eq2_pre}$).
 Thereafter, to capture the semantic representation, we feed the initial embedding $\mathbf{E}_t$ into the bidirectional encoder $\mathcal{B}_e$ of BART defined in Eqn.~(\ref{eq3_pre}) as follows,

 where $\mathbf{T}_t\in \mathbb{R}^{{N_t}\times{D}}$ is the knowledge-enhanced representation of the textual context.

 \textbf{Local Knowledge-enhanced Visual Representation Learning.} As aforementioned, each image of the multimodal context can be associated with certain knowledge entities.
-In light of this, we aim to utilize the corresponding knowledge~(\emph{i.e.,} attributes of the related knowledge entity) to enhance the visual context representation.
+In light of this, we aim to utilize the corresponding knowledge~(\emph{i.e.,} attributes of the related knowledge entity) to enhance the visual context representation. { Notably, as for images shown by the agent (\emph{e.g.,} images in $u_4$ of Figure~\ref{example_MDialog}), we directly merge these images into $\mathcal{V}$ as the dialog context. }

 In particular, given the set of images $\mathcal{V}=\{v_1, v_2, \cdots, v_{N_V}\}$, we first employ ViT-B/32 pretrained by CLIP to encode each image $v_j$ and obtain the visual representation as follows,